 Performance projects should include venue and advertising costs.
 If venue costs are prohibitive for performance proposals the committee will work with you to make your event happen.
 All events must have at least one performance that is free to the public to attend.
 Please use the Promotion of Focus Performance Projects outline when determining your budget and outline.

 If you are applying as part of a student organization, funds may be restricted so please e-mail us before submitting your application.

 Do not include a "miscellaneous" category in budgets.

-For a detailed list of items that are prohibited, look at the last two pages of the Treasurers Manual from the Campus Organizations Accounting Office.
+For a detailed list of items that are prohibited, look at the last two pages of the Treasurers Manual found on the Campus Organizations Accounting Office website.

 Your purchases will be tax exempt through ISU so you will not have to factor in tax, but you will need to factor in shipping costs if applicable.